YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 Equation `(* 2b *)` is the usual definition of a list type, which we call a _ground_ list.

 We have seen that the usual definition of the recursive list type can be decomposed into two finer steps: abstraction over self, and then instantiation by self with an additional equation to close the loop.
-Next we show how the insight of an abstract type helps with typing relational programs.
+Next we show how an abstract type helps with typing relational programs.

 ## Logic Types